 If you’re lucky, you might even spot a peacock or two.
 The gardens feature several ponds and fountains, and the nearby house museum is a restored 19th-century home welcoming guests for a few hours each open day.

 Looking to add a little romance to your trip?
-Consider attending one of the many concerts or sunset strolls held at the gardens.
+Consider attending one of the many concerts or sunset strolls at the gardens.
 These events make for a perfect date night, evening out with friends, or just an escape from the bustle of the city.

 27. Safari Wilderness Ranch